miklb/Nolan/README.md

   * Articles
   * Notes
   * Photos
-* post and successfully syndicate through brid.gy to:
+* post an image through CloudCannon and successfully syndicate through brid.gy to:
     * Mastodon
     * Bluesky
 * send and receive webmentions using webmentions.io